 So far, medical science hasn’t designed an effective substance that removes marijuana cravings or withdrawal symptoms and facilitates rapid reset of the endocannbinoid system to make quitting marijuana easier.

-As you’re reading this, be aware that defensiveness and denial are signs of addiction.
-If in your mind you’re immediately attacking this article and the research, that’s an indication you are indeed addicted, but afraid to admit it.
+Be aware that defensiveness and denial are signs of addiction.
+If your mind is immediately attacking this article, that’s an indication you are indeed addicted, but afraid to admit it.

 But let’s be honest–addiction to any drug is not desirable.